gramener/gramex/gramex/guide/config/README.md

 Here's a simple `gramex.yaml` that serves the file `html.html` as the home page.

+    :::yaml
     url:                            # URL configuration section
         root:                       # Add a configuration called "root"
             pattern: /              # It maps the URL / (the home page)...
             handler: FileHandler    # ... to a Gramex FileHandler
             kwargs:                 # ... and passes it these arguments:
                 path: home.html     # Use home.html as the path to serve

+Here is a full [reference of gramex.yaml configurations](reference).

 # Configuration syntax